2E0PGS/nbarc/membership.md

 ### Regular

-£95/year one off payment or
+£30/year and £2 weekly entrance fee (pay as you go).

-£30/year and £1.50 weekly entrance fee (pay as you go)
+Alternatively a lump sum £120/year and £0 weekly entrance fee.

 ### Family

-£140/year one off payment or
+_£45/year and £2 weekly entrance fee (pay as you go)._

-£45/year and £2 weekly entrance fee
+_Alternatively a lump sum £140/year and £0 weekly entrance fee._

 ### Courses